MariaHokas/CRUD-Nest.js/README.md

 AZURE_STORAGE_ACCOUNT=STORAGE_ACCOUNT
 ```

-## Setting up Local DB
+## Setting up Local database

-All DB variables will be taken from .env file.
+All database variables will be taken from .env file.
 ```bash
 Start you docker-compose first with command
 $ docker-compose up -d